albirrkarim/react-speech-highlight-demo/API.md

   }

   const config = {
-    preferAudio: getAudioForThisText // will only call if needed (if user want to play) so you can save cost
+    preferAudio: getAudioForThisText // will only call if needed (if user wants to play) so you can save cost
-    fallbackAudio: getAudioForThisText // will only call if needed (if web speech synthesis fail)  so you can save cost }
+    fallbackAudio: getAudioForThisText // will only call if needed (if web speech synthesis fails)  so you can save cost }

   const { controlHL, statusHL, prepareHL, spokenHL } = useTextToSpeech(config)